 Closing and Payment

-This lump sum payment provides the policyholder with immediate financial relief, allowing them to focus on their well-being and medical care during a critical time.
+The contract, a legal document, outlines terms such as payment details and cancellation rights.
+The lump sum payment provides immediate financial relief, allowing the policyholder to focus on their well-being and medical care.

 Eligibility Criteria for Viatical Settlements